 Men and women differ not only by the range of mental abilities, but also qualitatively.
-For example, on verbal

-The world record on speed of speech belongs to the woman from New-York- 603 words per minute. (linguistic) abilities in all age groups, higher levels were observed in women.
-According to MacCoby and Jakline (1972), in early childhood girls develop language skills faster than boys.
-Girls begin to speak 2-6 weeks earlier than boys, and all pre-school years, retain the primacy of articulation, clarity, intelligibility of speech, which is closer to the speech of adults (Wellman, 1931; Goodenough, 1957; Darbey, 1961).
-Girls have more pronounced fluency and better verbal and written language abilities compare to boys (Hall, 1985; Kelly, Britton, 1996).
-Girls have more developed aesthetic sense, they have better developed speech and more subtle coordination (McNemar, 1942; MacCoby, Jakline, 1974; Watson, 1991).

-Men on the average can say 225 words in a minute.
-Advantages of women are established on different parameters: speech as a whole, fluency of speech, spelling, reading, etc. (Blinkov, Glezer, 1964; Harris, 1978; McGlone, 1978,1980; Levy, 1978; Maccoby, Jaklin, 1974).
+For example, on verbal (linguistic) abilities in all age groups, higher The world record levels were observed in women.
+According to MacCoby and Jakline (1972), in on speed of early childhood girls develop language skills faster than boys.
+Girls begin to speak speech belongs 2-6 weeks earlier than boys, and all pre-school years, retain the primacy of to the woman articulation, clarity, intelligibility of speech, which is closer to the speech of adults from New-York- (Wellman, 1931; Goodenough, 1957; Darbey, 1961).
+Girls have more pronounced 603 words per fluency and better verbal and written language abilities compare to boys (Hall, minute.
+1985; Kelly, Britton, 1996).
+Girls have more developed aesthetic sense, they have better developed speech and more subtle coordination (McNemar, 1942; Men on the MacCoby, Jakline, 1974; Watson, 1991). average can say Wateroby, Jakinie, 1974, Watson, 1991).
+225 words in a Advantages of women are established on different parameters: speech as a whole, minute. fluency of speech, spelling, reading, etc. (Blinkov, Glezer, 1964; Harris, 1978; McGlone, 1978,1980; Levy, 1978; Maccoby, Jaklin, 1974).
 Women have higher results on short-term memory.
-Higher degree of conformity of thinking at women (McGlone, 1980) is marked also.
+Higher degree of conformity of thinking at women

+(McGlone, 1980) is marked also.